 Yreka Ridge Fuel Break

-This strategic ridge fuel break will help protect the towns of Yreka and Hawkinsville from wildfires by reducing fire behavior and aiding fire suppression efforts.
-The project will reduce hazardous fuels on over 200 acres of private property between Humbug Road and Long Gulch Road north of Yreka.
+This strategic ridge fuel break was completed in 2025 to help protect the towns of Yreka and Hawkinsville from wildfires by reducing fire behavior and aiding fire suppression efforts.
+The project reduced hazardous fuels on over 200 acres of private property between Humbug Road and Long Gulch Road north of Yreka.

 Timeline